Bhupen-1593/VBA/README.md

 **What to do before running the code:**

 _File Naming:_
    When saving the downloaded files into a pre-decided location, the the user needs to change the file name to a specific format.
-For example, for a client named "gc," the file is saved with a name like "gc13-01-2022" (representing today's date). after that all atepps are done by VBA execution.
+For example, for a client named "gc," the file is saved with a name like "gc13-01-2022" (representing today's date). after that further steps are executed VBA.

 **Features of this code:**